08Aristodemus24/project-alexander/readme.md

 **Side notes:**
 1. `gunicorn app:<name of flask file to be run by gunicorn e.g. server (note without the .py extension)>` is the start command we will use to start our server
+2. specify python version used when isntalling the python packages in the environment variables settings of render